suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 For this purpose ciphers without integrity protection are used to encrypt the firmware image.
-Integrity protection for the firmware image must, however, be provided and the the suit-parameter-image-digest, defined in Section 8.4.8.6 of {{I-D.ietf-suit-manifest}}, MUST be used.
+Integrity protection for the firmware image must, however, be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of {{I-D.ietf-suit-manifest}}, MUST be used.

 {{I-D.ietf-cose-aes-ctr-and-cbc}} registers AES Counter mode (AES-CTR) and